 By Taylor Weese at 10:46 AM Saturday, February 2nd 2013

 New Jersey punk trio Screaming Females have already returned with their second official release in a year’s time.
-The band plans to release a collection of recent home recordings through a cassette-only EP called Chalk Tape, a follow up to their 2012 album Ugly that was produced by Steve Albini.
+The band plans to release a collection of recent home recordings through a cassette-only EP called Chalk Tape, a follow up to their 2012 album Ugly.
 Chalk Tape serves as a diverse change for the band, showcasing their dynamic abilities as musicians.